-- Consider the Java statement: x = x + 1; where x is an int variable. - The grammar for Java stipulates (among other things): - The assignment operator = may be preceded by an identifier (other more complex, possibilities exist as well) and must be followed by an expression. - An expression may be two expressions (technically restricted to special kinds of expressions) separated by a binary operator such as +. - An assignment expression can serve as a statement if it is followed by the statement terminator symbol ;.
-Hence, we can deduce from the grammatical rules of Java that the above sequence of characters (tokens) is a legal program statement that performs an assignment. - Note: if you are unfamiliar with Context Free Grammars, look up the topic on Wikipedia.
+- Consider the Java statement: x = x + 1; where x is an int variable. - The grammar for Java stipulates (among other things): - The assignment operator = may be preceded by an identifier (other more complex, possibilities exist as well) and must be followed by an expression. - An expression may be two expressions (restricted for ease of parsing to special kinds of expressions) separated by a binary operator such as +. - An assignment expression can serve as a statement if it is followed by the statement terminator symbol ;.
+Hence, we can deduce from the grammatical rules of Java that the above sequence of characters (tokens) is a legal program statement (provided x has been declared) that performs an assignment. - The rules for constructing/recognizing sequences of tokens that are "well-formed" programs are typically specified using a Context Free Grammar (CFG) If you are unfamiliar with Context Free Grammars, look up the topic on Wikipedia.